Principal Scientist, Analytical Research Leader

 - Familiarity with forest products industry environmental topics related to pulping and papermaking process operations.

 Provide a CV or resume along with a cover letter describing interest in the position.
 Contact information for three or more references may be requested.
-All application materials will be submitted to Karen Phelps (email@example.com).
-Applicant review will begin on March 30, 2021, and will continue until the position is filled.
+All application materials will be submitted to Karen Phelps (firstname.lastname@example.org) Applicant review will continue until the position is filled.